jrheard/akaptur.github.com/source/_posts/2014-08-02-the-cpython-peephole-optimizer-and-you.markdown

 [^1]: We need to include `call` events to capture the first line of a function declaration, `def fn(...):`
 [^2]: I've previously written an introduction to the disassembler [here](/blog/2013/11/17/introduction-to-the-python-interpreter-3/).
-[^3]: You may be wondering what the `JUMP_FORWARD` instruction at position 69 is doing.
+[^3]: You may be wondering what the `JUMP_ABSOLUTE` instruction at position 66 is doing.
 This instruction does nothing unless a particular compiler optimization is turned on.
 The optimization support faster loops, but creates restrictions on what those loops can do.
-See `ceval.c` for more.
+See `ceval.c` for more. _Edit: This footnote previously incorrectly referenced `JUMP_FORWARD`._